uscw/BEGoeNextcloudAPI/README.md

 This python code is used to create users in a Nextcloud via batch operation.

-It maintains additionally a local user DB, which allows a quick survey [D
+For a quick survey it maintains additionally a local user DB.

 ## Usage: